Disney's Toontown Online

-Sadly, a usable version of flash launcher as we know it is no longer on the internet, or so we thought.
-The 3 .swf files for this flash launcher have been found but can't be displayed here due to compatibility issues.
+Sadly, a usable version of the Flash launcher as we know it is no longer on the internet, or so we thought.
+The 3 .swf files for this Flash launcher have been found but can't be displayed here due to compatibility issues.

-On the Toontown test servers, the assets for three new board games were added to the Chip 'n Dale's Acorn Acres neighborhood.
+On the Toontown Test Server, the assets for three new board games were added to the Chip 'n Dale's Acorn Acres neighborhood.

 Different Cry Sound

-A longer version of the cry emotion sound.
+A longer version of the Cry emotion sound effect.